 So this is actually day 5 of the Ashtanga vinyasa yoga 200hr teacher training at Orion Healing Centre on the island of Koh Phangan.
 It started on Wednesday so we had 3 full days before Saturday’s rest.
 There is 10 of us which in my opinion is the perfect amount.
 Not too many, not too few.
 Different ages and nationalities.
 Very cool!

-Most of the girls (only girls, no surprise there) stay at the centre or close-by but I have my own house in Ban Nai Suaan, which is about 15 minutes’ drive away.
+Most of the girls (only girls, no surprise there) stay at the center or close-by but I have my own house in Ban Nai Suaan, which is about 15 minutes’ drive away.
 In a way, it would be nicer to stay on the premises because then you get to know your fellow yoginis better and it would be very convenient just in general (I hate early mornings…).

 The morning practice is from 7-9, including Ganesha mantra chanting and sama vritti (breathing exercise) drill in addition to the physical part, ie. asana practice.
 Then we have a breakfast break for a few hours and asana clinic starts at 11am.
 In my opinion, these clinics have been very useful.
 For once there is plenty of time to go through each posture, examining it and making notes on how you should do it and how it affects different parts of your body.